scriptcoded/node-baseline/README.md

-# Node base for REST
+# Node base for robust applications